-Why buy an exercise bike during the Prime Early Access Sale?
+Why buy an exercise bike during Amazon Prime Day?

-The Prime Early Access Sale covers October 11 and 12 this year, and rewards Prime members with a wealth of wonderful discounts across various brands and categories.
+Amazon Prime Day is back and running from July 11 to 12 this year, and rewards Prime members with a wealth of wonderful discounts across various brands and categories.
 Not a member?
 You can still sign up for a free trial to access discounts.

 It might seem like a no brainer to swoop in on exercise bike deals during this time then, right?
 Well yes, as the cost of living continues to increase, this slashing of prices is just the tonic we all need.
 So, if you're in the market for a new exercise bike, it's a brilliant time to buy.

-And although the Prime Early Access Sale is steadily gaining notoriety, it hasn't hit the heady heights of Black Friday or the post-Christmas January sales just yet, so you might just be in luck when it comes to stock.
+And although Amazon Prime Day is steadily gaining notoriety, it hasn't hit the heady heights of Black Friday or the post-Christmas January sales just yet, so you might just be in luck when it comes to stock.
 But increased demand can take its toll on manufacturing and production, so it's best not to wait around if you've found your favorite model, as it could be snapped up fast.